 Framework for School Board Development

 The Framework for School Board Development outlines the vision, structure, accountability, advocacy, and unity needed to provide local educational programs and services that will promote excellence in student academic achievement.
-The framework was originally adopted by the State Board of Education in January 1996 and was revised by the SBOE in July 2012.
+Initially adopted by the State Board of Education in January 1996, the framework was revised in July 2012.

 The Board of Trustees is the educational policy-making body for Texas public school districts.
 To effectively meet the challenges of public education, school boards and superintendents must function together as a leadership team.
 Each leadership team must annually assess its development needs both as a corporate body and as individuals to gain an understanding of the vision, structure, accountability, advocacy, and unity needed to provide educational programs and services that ensure the equity and excellence in performance of all students.
 The Framework for School Board Development has been approved by the State Board of Education to provide the critical areas of development for all public school boards.